-- (a) Commercial activities that do not comply with maximum floor area limits. - (b) Development of a new building, or additions and/or alterations to existing building frontages that do not comply with the conditions for Restricted Discretionary Activities in Rule Error!
-Reference source not found.
+- (a) Commercial activities that do not comply with maximum floor area limits. - (b) Development of a new building, or additions and/or alterations to existing building frontages that do not comply with the conditions for Restricted Discretionary Activities in Rule 15A.8.3.1.